 b.
 Qingtian: This term is used to refer to a righteous judge in the imperial time.

 c.
-The original text omits “God’s.”
+The original text does not contain the word “God’s.”

 d.
-The original text omits “people’s.”
+The original text does not contain the word “people’s.”